 How to Prevent and Repair Hair Damage from Wear and Tear

 Use protein treatments regularly.
-You can do this once every three to four weeks to strengthen and repair your hair.
+You can do this once every three to four weeks to strengthen and repair any cracks in your hair’s cuticle layer.
 Make sure not to overdo it though as there is such a thing as too much protein in your hair.
-You can tell that your hair has too much protein in it when it feels stiff and brittle.
+You can tell that your hair has too much protein in it when it starts to feel stiff and brittle.

 Use wide-toothed combs when detangling your hair.
 Or better yet finger detangle your hair first before using a comb to avoid snagging off the tangles.
-Make sure to use products with enough slip to allow for easy detangling sessions and finally never detangle your hair while it is dry.
+Make sure to use products with enough slip to allow for easy detangling sessions.
+Finally, never detangle your hair while it is dry.

 Trim your hair regularly.
-Even a dusting should do you a whole world of good if you’re not too keen on losing those inches.
+If trimming seems a little too much, consider dusting it instead.
 Trimming helps to get rid of those dead ends and give your hair bounce.
 It also makes the hair easier to manage.

 Moisturize and seal your hair properly.
 Make sure to pay special attention to your ends, sealing them by applying a small amount of oil or butter like shea or cocoa butter to leave them looking and feeling soft and smooth and to prevent single strand knots.

-The bottom line with damage is that prevention is better than a cure.
-However, if you do find yourself in a predicament where you are sporting some damage, the above tips should help you make the right steps towards healthier happier hair.
+The best way to deal with damage is to prevent it altogether.
+However, we recognize that this is nearly impossible.
+When you do find yourself in this unfortunate predicament, the above tips should help you make the right steps towards healthier, happier hair.